-Visit the gardens of the former home of the Terry family, part of York’s chocolate heritage.
+Visit the gardens of the former home of the Terry family, part of York’s chocolate heritage and now cared for by the National Trust.

 Discover the five-acre garden with herbaceous borders, fragrant garden and sunny terrace overlooking the lawns and formal pond.
 With a rock garden and wildlife pond, glasshouse, and small kitchen garden, it’s not hard to imagine building a home here for a growing family.